-In addition to those vDisk tasks performed within a vDisk’s lifecycle, there are also other vDisk maintenance tasks that can be performed.
+In addition to those vDisk tasks performed within a disk’s lifecycle, there are also other vDisk maintenance tasks that can be performed.
 These include importing or exporting the vDisk, backing-up vDisks, replicating, and load balancing.

 Prerequisites for deploying vDisks

 vDisks are configured before being deployed.
 Configuration tasks include:

 - Configuring the vDisk for Microsoft Volume Licensing.
-For details, refer to Configuring a vDisk for Microsoft Volume Licensing.
+For details, see Configuring a vDisk for Microsoft Volume Licensing.

 - Enabling Active Directory machine account password management, if applicable.

 - Enabling printer management.
-For details, refer to Managing printers.
+For details, see Managing printers.

 Selecting the write cache destination for standard vDisk images

 Citrix Provisioning supports several write cache destination options.
 The write cache destination for a vDisk is selected on the General tab, which is available from the vDisk File Properties dialog.

 Considerations and requirements

-- Consider the impact of using server side persistent write cache.
-Persistent cache should only be used where unauthorized users have unprivileged access to a machine.
+- Consider the impact of using the server-side persistent write cache.
+Persistent cache is only used where unauthorized users have access to a machine.
 Ensure that machines are not shared among users.

 - When selecting cache on local hard drive, ensure that the hard-disk drive is formatted with NTFS for Window devices, with a minimum of 500 MB.

 - Citrix Provisioning version 7.7 only supports the use of Microsoft System Center Configuration Manager (ConfigMgr) Client as follows:

 |ConfigMgr Client||Cache on device hard drive||Cache in device RAM with overflow on hard disk||Cache in device RAM|